ckb-next/ckb-next/README.md

 ### [Mouse Pads](Supported_Hardware.md#mouse-pads)
 ### [Other](Supported_Hardware.md#other-devices)

-## Request support for a new device

-[Open an Issue](https://github.com/ckb-next/ckb-next/issues/new/choose) and select "New Device Request."
-Be sure to follow the instructions.

 ## Ask for Help
 Reach out on the IRC at [irc.libera.chat](https://web.libera.chat/?channels=#ckb-next) on or via [Matrix](https://matrix.to/#/#ckb-next:matrix.org)